Security licensing enforcement

 • Explain the reason in writing to the worker or business

-After they get the reasons, the worker or business has 15 days to respond in writing.
+After they are provided with the reasons, the worker or business has 15 days to respond in writing.
 SPD will decide whether to:

 • Keep the licence suspended or cancelled